Quantizations of conical symplectic resolutions I: local and global structure: Modules over quantizations

 \subsection{Derived localization}

+In this section, we continue the assumptions of Section \ref{sec:localization}.
 We next wish to consider the derived functors $\Rsecs$ and $\LLoc$ relating the triangulated categories $D(A\mMod)$ and $D(\cD\mMod)$.
 Note that these derived functors are well-defined by \cite[Th.
 A]{SpaRes}.
-If they are biadjoint equivalences, we say that {\bf derived localization holds for \boldmath$\cD$} or that {\bf derived localization holds at \boldmath$\la$}, where $[\omega_\fX] + h\la$ is the period of $\cD$.
+First, let us establish certain homological properties of these functors.